 - Swinburne University Bioengineering, and MiniFAB

-Within the biomedical industry, especially the medical device and diagnostic areas, drug delivery methods that use the enabling technology of nanotechnology and biomaterial in optical devices are emerging strengths for Australian practitioners.
+In the biomedical industry, particularly the medical device and diagnostic areas, drug delivery techniques leveraging the enabling technology of nanotechnology and biomaterial in optical devices are the rising strengths for Australian practitioners.

 Opportunities for Nanotechnology

-- reduction of particle size and increased surface area, enhancing solubility
+- Minimizing particle size and increasing surface area, thereby improving solubility

-- allows crossing of biological membranes especially the blood brain barrier
+- Enables crossing of biological membranes particularly through the blood-brain barrier

-- ADEPT Technology for safe targeted delivery of toxic therapeutic drugs
+- ADEPT Technology for secured and targeted delivery of toxic therapeutic drugs

-A market analysis performed in March 2004 suggested that "Nanotechnology is currently applied in ~1% of drug delivery technologies under development; by 2015, ~14% of drug delivery technologies may use nanotechnology".
+According to a market analysis conducted in March 2004, “Nanotechnology is currently applied in ~1% of drug delivery technologies under development; by 2015, ~14% of drug delivery technologies may use nanotechnology.”

-The painless delivery of large bio-pharmaceutical molecules across the essentially impervious outer layer of the skin through skin contact with topologically undulating patches is the focus of this transdermal delivery process.
-This project is evaluating and demonstrating the delivery of large peptide and proteins: 1) hormones, 2) drugs 3) vaccines and 4) local wound healing agents for human and animal health
+The transdermal delivery process focuses on the painless distribution of large biopharmaceutical molecules over the typically impervious outer surface of the skin, done by skin contact with topologically undulating patches.
+This project is about evaluation and demonstration of the delivery of large peptide and proteins like (1) hormones, (2) drugs, (3) vaccines, and (4) local wound-healing agents for human and animal health.

-Nanoparticulate structuring and efficacy of delivery of nanoparticulate biological reagents for human health is the focus of this piece of work.
-Further developments in particle engineering are under consideration.
+The focus of particle engineering is nanoparticulate structuring and efficacy of delivery of nanoparticulate biological reagents for human health.
+More advancements in particle engineering are being considered.

-This project aims to manufacture microneedles for drug delivery from biocompatible polymers.
-These can then be used for both transdermal drug delivery and sampling devices for human and veterinary applications.
-The first demonstrations with these would involve demonstration of delivery of functionalised non-toxic quantum dots (BioQDs) as carrier particles for reagent delivery and in vivo imaging.
+The objective of this project is to use biocompatible polymers to make microneedles for drug delivery.
+Later, these can be utilized for transdermal drug delivery as well as for sampling devices for human and veterinary applications.
+The initial demonstrations with these would include the demonstration of the delivery of functionalized non-toxic quantum dots (BioQDs) as carrier particles for in vivo imaging and reagent delivery.